ahmdaa/ahmdaa/README.md

 I'm a **Software Engineer** 👨‍💻 based in **New York, NY**.

-**I'm currently**:
-- Learning native Android development with Kotlin.
+I love all things mobile apps and I'm currently doing native Android development with Kotlin.

-Check out some of my work below!
+Check out some stuff I worked on below!